Marcelo Arévalo

 As a junior, Arévalo was ranked as high as No. 8 in the world and won seven singles and doubles titles on the ITF Junior Circuit.

-As a professional, he emerged into the top 100 in 2018 and won his first ATP title at the 2018 Los Cabos Open, making his debut in the top 50.
+As a professional, he broke into the top 100 in doubles in 2018 and won his first ATP title at the 2018 Los Cabos Open with Miguel Ángel Reyes-Varela, making his debut in the top 50.
 After several years with intermittent partners, Arévalo formed a new partnership with Rojer in 2022 that took them to four additional tour finals, three of which they won, and helped him debut in the top 10.

+Personal life

 He is the younger brother of former tennis player Rafael Arévalo, who he often partnered with to represent El Salvador together in the Davis Cup.

 Professional career

-2018: Top 100 debut, Maiden ATP title, top 50
+2018: Maiden ATP title and top 50 in doubles

 As a professional, he emerged into the top 100 of the doubles rankings in February 2018.
 He won his first ATP title six months later at the Los Cabos Open, a victory that propelled him into the top 50.

 2021: Second career title, first Grand Slam mixed doubles final

 2021 was the most successful year on the ATP tour in Arevalo's professional doubles career.
-He reached in the end of March the quarterfinals in the 2021 Miami Open with Horia Tecau defeating the top seeded pair of Farah/Cabal.
+He reached in the end of March the quarterfinals in the 2021 Miami Open with Horia Tecău defeating the top seeded pair of Farah/Cabal.

 With his Dutch partner Matwé Middelkoop, the pair reached the quarterfinals of the Australian Open (his second in a row) and the semifinals of the Italian Open as alternates, defeating home favorites Fognini/Musetti in the round of 16 and 7th seeded Dutch pair Koolhof/Rojer in the quarterfinals.
 As a result he returned to the top 50 in the doubles rankings at a career-high ranking of World No. 42 on 17 May 2021.

 Again as an alternate pair with Fabio Fognini, Arevalo reached the semifinals of the Cincinnati Open where they were defeated by No. 2 seeded pair Zeballos/Granollers.
-As a result he reached a new career-high ranking of world No. 39 on 23 August 2021.
+As a result, he reached a new career-high ranking of world No. 39 on 23 August 2021.

 At the Winston-Salem Open, Arévalo won the title partnering Matwé Middelkoop when they defeated Ivan Dodig and Austin Krajicek in the final.
 This was his first title in over three years and second of his career.
 As a result he reached a new career-high ranking of World No. 36 on 30 August 2021.

 At the US Open, following a first round loss in the men's doubles draw, Arévalo partnered Giuliana Olmos in the mixed doubles draw and reached the final by defeating top seeds Nicole Melichar-Martinez and Ivan Dodig en route.
 They lost to second seeded pair Desirae Krawczyk and Joe Salisbury in straight sets.
-Arevalo became the first player from El Salvador to ever reach a Grand Slam final.
+Arevalo became the first player from El Salvador to reach a Grand Slam final.